-Ray Giacoletti was introduced as the 26th head coach in Drake men's basketball history during a press conference on March 28, 2013 to usher in a new era of Drake basketball.
+Ray Giacoletti was introduced as the 26th head coach in Drake men’s basketball history during a press conference on March 28, 2013 to usher in a new era of Drake basketball.

 “I’m ecstatic to announce Ray Giacoletti as our men’s basketball coach,” Drake director of athletics Sandy Hatfield Clubb said upon introducing Giacoletti to the media and Bulldog fans.
 “He has an extraordinary combination of experience as a head coach and has spent the last six seasons as an integral part of one of the winningest basketball programs in the nation.
 Ray shares our commitment to the holistic development of our student-athletes.
 He has a firm grasp on the potential of our program and the level of sustainable competitive excellence we aspire to achieve.
-Our goal is for the men's basketball program to serve as a catalyst for the Bulldogs to become a source of pride and joy for the campus and our community.”
+Our goal is for the men’s basketball program to serve as a catalyst for the Bulldogs to become a source of pride and joy for the campus and our community.”

-Prior to taking the reigns of the Bulldog men’s basketball program, Giacoletti served as an assistant coach at Gonzaga University for the six seasons (2007-13), where he helped lead the perennial basketball power to six straight NCAA appearances, five West Coast Conference titles and a 163-41 (.799) record during his time on campus in Spokane, Wash.
+Prior to taking the reigns of the Bulldog men’s basketball program, Giacoletti served as an assistant coach at Gonzaga University for six seasons (2007-13), where he helped lead the perennial basketball power to six straight NCAA appearances, five West Coast Conference titles and a 163-41 (.799) record during his time on campus in Spokane, Wash.

 As a result, Giacoletti was named the NABC District 13, USBWA District 8, and Mountain West Conference Coach of the Year.
 Sophomore center Andrew Bogut became Utah’s first consensus national Player of the Year, winning the John R. Wooden Award, Naismith, National Association of Basketball Coaches and Associated Press Player of the Year honors.
 In three seasons on the Utah bench, he amassed a 54-40 record.